scala-ide/docs/tutorials/play20scalaide20/index.rst

 Doing some development
 ----------------------

-Now that everything is setup, we can change the content.
-Let's add a way to have a quote on the main page.
+Now that everything is setup, we can start to do some real work.

+Let's change the main page to display a quote instead of the default page.

 *   First, create the ``models.Quote`` class using the new ``Scala Class`` wizard.